JulianIrigoyen/wallet-manager/README.md

 # This solution Features:
  - HTTP Server that:
-   - receive a list of wallet transactions that include the transaction type (deposit or withdrawal), wallet address, and amount and calculates the total balance for a given wallet.
+   - receives a list of wallet transactions that include the transaction type (deposit or withdrawal), wallet address, and amount and calculates the total balance for a given wallet.
  - Extensible, self explanatory design.
  - Popular libraries like diesel, tokyo, actix-web or serde.
  - Persistence requires using a containerized PostgreSQL database with minimal initial setup.